-Without the generosity of these sponsors, the FORM UKBlues Awards would not be taking place and so we express our great gratitude to all those who have agreed to offer sponsorship, whether it be of the Awards event or of individual Awards.
-Their support serves to ensure that the FORM UKBlues Awards will be the premier Awards for the blues in the UK.
+Without the generosity of these sponsors, the 2020 FORM UKBlues Awards would not be taking place and so we express our great gratitude to all those who have agreed to offer sponsorship, whether it be of the Awards event or of individual Awards.
+Their support serves to ensure that the 2020 FORM UKBlues Awards continues to be the premier Awards for the blues in the UK.

-FORM is a commercial interiors business that operates throughout London and the South East.
-Working with a wide range of organisations including building occupiers, universities, schools, landlords and investors, FORM carry out a variety of projects from high-end workplace fit-outs to sympathetic change-of-use and refurbishments.
+We work with a wide range of organisations including building occupiers, universities, schools, landlords and investors on a variety of projects from high-end workplace fit-outs to sympathetic change-of-use and refurbishments.

-Please do get in touch if you think we could work together.
+Please do get in touch if you would like to discuss a potential project with us.

 t: 020 7251 9111

 Office Yard, Anthony’s Way, Medway City Estate, Rochester, Kent, ME2 4DY –

 Unit 6a, 1b Whitmore Street, Maidstone, Kent, ME16